 Whether you have 100 incoming freshmen or 10,000, Alcohol-Wise can work for you.
 For campuses with smaller incoming classes, choose to pay per student (at just $8/enrollment).
 For campuses with large incoming classes, get unlimited enrollments for the year for $13,000.
-You are never locked into a contract, and we also have bundling options if you want to use any of our other courses.
+You are never locked into a contract, and we also have bundling options if you want to use any of our other prevention education programs and courses.
 Whatever your budget needs, 3rd Mil has an option for you.

 Implement Alcohol-Wise on your campus today to help your students make better decisions and save you money!
 Click the button below to sign up for your alcohol education programming needs:

 Download a free copy of this blog post in the form of a PDF below: